Are you wondering if you can learn a new language at 60 or older? I researched and found the scientific proof:

 Let’s say you want to learn Spanish, one of the most difficult things at the start is understanding sayings and specific words.
 To make this easier, you can use your knowledge of your native language.
 It would surprise you how much some words in each language are alike.

 Also, learning a new language benefits your knowledge of your native language.
-By learning new foreign words or sayings, you’ll translate these into your native language.
+You’ll translate these into your native language by learning new foreign words or sayings.
 This way your knowledge of both languages will improve!

 4) Read Books In The Foreign Language